AdityaCoppisetti/robotic-arm/journal.md

-now that we have have exported that as step , we also
+now that we have have exported that as step , we also have to export the arduino nano that we made in .step file